ckaiser79/my-chatgpt-profile/README.md

 ## Features

 - **Archetype-based Profile**: Display your AI usage style with an elegant "personal dedication" layout.
-- **Word Cloud Visualization**: Interactive word cloud showing your main interaction types with weighted importance.
 - **Experience Level Scale**: 10-block visual scale to rate your proficiency with AI (0–10).
 - **Categorized Tips**: Tips grouped by category (Prompting, API usage, Model Capabilities, etc.) for easy browsing.
 - **JSON Input Form**: Paste or load custom JSON data directly in the app to see your profile update in real-time.
-- **Example Prompts**: Separate page with ChatGPT prompts you can copy and use to generate your own profile JSON.
-- **Responsive Design**: Built with Bootstrap for mobile-friendly viewing.

 ## JSON Data Format